-However, a complex and protracted conflict combined with other challenges-including climate change and natural disasters, demographic shifts, limited job opportunities, pervasive gender inequalities, food insecurity and transparency concerns-has dramatically constrained the country's wider development efforts.
+However, a complex and protracted conflict combined with other challenges-including climate change and natural disasters, demographic shifts, limited job opportunities, pervasive gender inequalities, food insecurity and country's wider development efforts.

 Food insecurity rose dramatically between 2014 and 2017 to a total of 13.2 million people in rural and urban areas according to the Afghanistan Living Conditions Survey 2016-2017 (ALCS).